thidallenne/a-shop/README.md

 I adapted the provided Angular kit as best as possible, to use with React.

-Used also in this project : Primereact, PrimeFlex, PrimeIcons, axios, sass As Backend : NodeJs + ExpressJs
+Used also in this project : Primereact, PrimeFlex, PrimeIcons, axios, sass<br>
+As Backend : NodeJs + ExpressJs